-As part of ZOO 4050 you are required to complete online assignments.
-If at any time you have questions about these assignments, please contact me.
-A schedule will be posted on e-Learning with the due dates for each assignment.
+As part of ZOO 4926, you are required to complete assignments.
+If at any time you have questions about these assignments, please contact the Instructor.
+A schedule will be posted on eLearning with the due dates for each assignment.
 All assignments must be completed by the stated due date and time for credit.
+No credit will be given for assignments completed after the deadline.
 Extensions will NOT be given because of technical or personal issues that occur within 24 hours of the assignment deadline.
-Many assignments will also have a set time limit, so make sure you have time to devote to that assignment before you begin.
-You are expected to work by yourself on the assignments and cheating will not be tolerated.
-Note that all due dates for assignments are clearly posted on course website and reflect the most up-to-date information.
+Many assignments may take several days to complete, so make sure you have time to devote to that assignment before you begin.
+You are expected to work by yourself on the assignments (other than group-based work) and cheating will not be tolerated.
+Note that all due dates for assignments are clearly posted on the course website and reflect the most up-to-date information.